FullStackOfPancakes84/dynamic-ansible-inventory/README.md

 > * Freaked out about breaking something?
 > * Python nerd?

-This script is for you!
+**This script is for you!**

 Depending on how you've structured your server inventory spreadsheet, you'll probably need to tweak this code a bit.
 It should serve as a great jump off point for you though!
-Or, y'know... you could always alter your spreadsheet to line up with the example.csv.
+Or, y'know... you could always alter your spreadsheet to line up with the _example.csv_.

 Right now, the script assumes the following column structure in your server inventory CSV